Travel Accessories for Kids

 Traveling as a family can be tricky.
 How much gear is too much, and which essentials are needed so the suitcase will zip with ease?

-What is it that helps spring break with young children go just a little smoother?
+What helps spring break with young children go just a little smoother?

 Which bags help store all the things?